KarimF430/Killer-Whale/MODELS_CSV_GUIDE.md

 **File:** `models_import_template.csv`

-This template contains all fields needed to import car models into the MotorOctane platform.
+This template contains all fields needed to import car models into the gadizone platform.

 ## 📊 Field Descriptions